Steve Cotterill: Bristol City

 On 3 December 2013, Cotterill was appointed manager of League One club Bristol City on a three-and-a-half-year contract.
 In his first season in charge, Cotterill guided Bristol City to 12th place in League One.
 In his second season in charge, the 2014–15 season, City won the Football League Trophy, for a record third time.
 10 points clear at the top of League One and 37 points ahead of their rivals, City beat Walsall 2–0 at Wembley on 22 March 2015.
 Cotterill guided Bristol City to promotion from League One in the 2014–15 season with a club record of 99 points.
 Club chairman Keith Dawe said that the season's success "will live in the memory for a long time".
 Their form since the start of the season under Cotterill was described as "imperious" and promotion was gained on 14 April 2015 after a 0–6 away win at Bradford City.

 On 18 April 2015, Bristol City were crowned League One champions following a 0–0 draw at home to Coventry City.
 This made them the first club to win both the Football League Trophy and League One in the same season since Birmingham City in 1995.
 It was Bristol City's first league title win for 60 years since their win in the 1954–55 Division Three South.
-Following Bristol City's promotion to the |Championship, Steve was named LMA League One Manager of the Year, having already earned Sky Bet League One Manager of the Month in September 2014 and March 2015.
+Following Bristol City's promotion to the Championship, Cotterill was named LMA League One Manager of the Year, having already earned Sky Bet League One Manager of the Month in September 2014 and March 2015.

 Despite their successes in League One, the squad struggled in the Championship after a series of rejected transfers following a lack of investment.
 Only 256 days after Cotterill had led them back to the Championship, Cotterill was dismissed by Keith Dawe on 14 January 2016, despite his earlier favourable appraisal of Cotterill: "I believe Steve Cotterill has the capacity to be a Premier League manager".
 Other senior figures at the club were also supportive of Cotterill prior to his dismissal, such as club owner Steve Lansdown: "He is the man at the helm to take us forward".

 Birmingham City

 With three matches left of the 2016–17 season, Cotterill joined Birmingham City as first-team coach under new manager Harry Redknapp.
 He played his part in preparing the team to gain the two wins needed to avoid relegation to League One, but decided against remaining with the club as assistant manager for 2017–18.
-After Redknapp's dismissal in September 2017, Cotterill agreed a -year contract as Birmingham manager, to take effect on 2 October.
+After Redknapp's dismissal in September 2017, Cotterill agreed a 2½-year contract as Birmingham manager, to take effect on 2 October.
 After five months in post, during which the team remained in and around the relegation zone, and after a fifth successive league defeat – performance affected at least in part by a series of injuries and boardroom politics – Cotterill was dismissed on 3 March 2018.